EhRom/Puffix.Docs/DevOps/GitHub_CLI_in_GitHub_Actions.md

 # GitHub CLI in Github Actions

-To use Github CLI in a Github Action (Workflow), the `GH_TOKEN` environment variable must be linked to the action.
+To use GitHub CLI in a GitHub Action (Workflow), the `GH_TOKEN` environment variable must be linked to the action.
 The `GH_TOKEN` environment variable is linked to a secret, which contains a secret and a scope.

 Example:
 ```yaml